-A divorce, even one several years old.
-Sometimes, a third grader will still be struggling to read, and a parent finally mentions a difficult divorce (or loss of a parent) that happened in kinder or first grade.
-While the child may now be emotionally healthy, the missed learning during the divorce can have a lasting impact.
+- A contentious family upheaval, even one several years old.
+Sometimes, a third grader will still be struggling to read, and a parent finally mentions a difficult divorce, poorly managed family relocation, or other major event that happened in kinder or first grade.
+While the child may be emotionally healthy, the missed learning during the major life change can have a lasting impact.
 This is felt most noticeably in early elementary.

-If you perceive your child to be especially sensitive to hurtful words or loud noises, mention it to your teacher
+- If you perceive your child to be especially sensitive to hurtful words, loud noises, and major schedule changes, mention it to your teacher

 Things NOT to do at the Parent Teacher Conference

 Do NOT be late.
-If you’re going to be late, even by 5 minutes, expect to leave right on time.
+If you’re going to be late, even by 5 minutes, expect to end the meeting right on time.
 It’s not fair to cut into the next parent’s time.